This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 - In the left sidebar, under Hardware, open the USB section.

-- If you can see your external drive here, but it doesn’t work on your Mac, it means the drive is faulty instead of the port.
+- If you can see your external drive here, but it doesn’t work on your Mac, it means the drive is faulty instead of the USB ports.

 - Be sure to review the drive’s documentation for troubleshooting tips.

 You can click the device for more information, like data speed, manufacturer, and current requirements.
 It’s also possible that the Finder preferences have been set up to hide the device you’re trying to connect to.
 For more info on that, read this article.

 Possible Reason #3: Faulty USB Device

 It’s totally possible that the issue isn’t with your USB-C port but with the device or peripheral you’ve connected to it.
 Maybe its USB C cable is worn out, overheated, or just hogging too much power.
 Here are a few steps you can follow to troubleshoot this issue:

 - First, disconnect all non-essential USB devices except the one you’re testing.

 - Establish a direct connection with the MacBook, excluding hubs or extension USB C cable.

 - If the device works fine, one of your other USB devices is causing the problem.